The ISCAST public library is made up of an online collection and the physical collection.

-As many visitors to this site know, over the last 30 years ISCAST has developed an extensive online library of articles, reviews, opinion and other resources available to the public.
-As well, we publish books now available through the ISCAST online bookshop.
+Over the last 30 years ISCAST has curated an extensive online library of articles, reviews, opinion pieces, interviews, and other resources, all of which are available to the public on the ISCAST website.
+In addition, the ISCAST Journal has its own website.

 ISCAST is very grateful for the hospitality offered by the Mannix Library through cataloguing and storing the ISCAST collection on our behalf.

-Perhaps you have books on science and religion that you would like to donate to the ISCAST library?
-Please send us an email and we would be happy to talk to you about making arrangements.
+- Donate to the physical collection – Do you have books on science and religion that you would like to donate to the physical collection?
+Please get in touch!
+We would be happy to talk to you about making arrangements.